-- a) Analysing information on levels of need in the city such as looking at demographics, strengths, opportunities, inequalities and challenges. - b) Assessing the current environment the council operates in, including the national and local economic climate and policy and legislation for local government. - c) Looking at the potential future factors that may impact on Norwich and the council e.g economic, social, environmental etc. - d) Discussions with councillors including an all councillor workshop. - e) Specific discussions with partner organisations - f) Consultation with citizens and organisations in the City. - g) Assessing the future resourcing likely to be available to deliver a new corporate plan.
+- a) Analysing information on levels of need in the city such as looking at demographics, strengths, opportunities, inequalities and challenges. - b) Assessing the current environment the council operates in, including the national and local economic climate and policy and legislation for local government.

+- c) Looking at the potential future factors that may impact on Norwich and the council eg economic, social, environmental etc. - d) Discussions with councillors including an all councillor workshop. - e) Specific discussions with partner organisations - f) Consultation with citizens and organisations in the city. - g) Assessing the future resourcing likely to be available to deliver a new corporate plan.

-Also mentioned in the diagram is the council's blueprint.
-This is a separate document that can be found on our website at www.norwich.gov.uk and guides how we organise ourselves to deliver the priorities.
+The council's 'blueprint' a separate document that can be found on our website at www.norwich.gov.uk and guides how we organise ourselves to deliver the priorities.